awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-beanstalk.md

       C:\Program Files\Amazon\XRay\xray-daemon.log
 ```

-These examples also adds the daemon's log file to Elastic Beanstalk's tail logs task, to include it when you request logs with the console or Elastic Beanstalk Command Line Interface \(EB CLI\)\.
+These examples also add the daemon's log file to the Elastic Beanstalk tail logs task, so that it's included when you request logs with the console or Elastic Beanstalk Command Line Interface \(EB CLI\)\.